 Large Meridian imperial gates and a giant Citadel flagpole bearing the Vietnam flag greet you at the entrance of the Citadel.
 The outer walls of the Citadel are built solidity like a fortress.
 Upon entering the compound, a bridge leads you directly to the Hall of Supreme Harmony, which serves as an a royal Throne.

-Given its historical significance, the citadel was featured in various Asian songs and poems.
-The original citadel grounds occupy a large, bounded area on the north side of Perfume River.
-It comprises of four separate citadels each with its own district to create the Capital City, known from the locals as Hoang Thanh, or Imperial City in English.
+Furthermore, the citadel was featured in various Asian songs and poems, given its historical significance.
+Historically, the original citadel grounds occupy a large, bounded area on the north side of Perfume River.
+Moreover, it comprises of four separate citadels each with its own district to create the Capital City, known from the locals as Hoang Thanh, or Imperial City in English.

 The inner grounds of the city consists of an assortment of royal palaces, buildings and shrines which are used for official business such as the equivalent of a parliament as well as living quarters for the king, an army and supporting servants.